A curriculum for followers of Jesus who want to connect their faith with their place.

 Curriculum Structure and Format

-- Biblical and Theological Foundations
+- Unit 1: Biblical and Theological Foundations Eco-Lens Handout

-- Pursuing Peace and Justice
+- Unit 2: Pursuing Peace and Justice

-- Choosing A Simple Lifestyle
+- Unit 3: Choosing a Simple Lifestyle

 Each session includes:

-- a reflective essay and discussion questions,
+- Knowing Your Faith: Suggested scripture passages, a reflective essay and discussion questions.

-- additional resources
+- Additional resources

 In July 2013, Mennonite Creation Care Network proposed a resolution to the delegates gathered at Mennonite Church USA’s biennial convention.
 The resolution called all Mennonite congregations to study creation care within their own ecological and social contexts during the next two years.
 The resolution passed, and Every Creature Singing was created to aid congregations in fulfilling this commitment.